 (I’ve got one kid who needs a nap everyday and she’s in her 20’s!).

-The good news is most children are good at making up the difference in their food consumption when one meal is less than stellar.
+The good news is most kids are good at making up the difference in their food consumption when one meal is less than stellar.
 They just increase their eating at the next meal or snack.

 12. Your Child is Sick

 When kids are ill, they are often eating less.
 This is mainly due to a reduced appetite, which is common when any of us get sick.

 Generally, illness is short-term and not a worry, as the appetite tends to comes back when your child starts to feel better.

 Loss of Appetite in a Child and Losing Weight

 If you have a child who won’t eat and is losing weight, you’ll want to pay more attention to the nutrition you are providing him.
 In my experience, this is one of the most stressful challenges for parents.